Architects of Systemic Change

 Brian Davis

-Professionally, Brian serves as a Quality System Specialist II at Inogen, where he specializes in process optimization and quality assurance.
-His technical expertise aligns seamlessly with WWX17’s commitment to building infrastructure that uplifts underserved communities with precision, care, and accountability.
+Professionally, Brian serves as a Quality System Specialist II at Inogen, where he specializes in process optimization, quality assurance, and continuous improvement frameworks.
+His expertise in designing efficient, reliable systems aligns seamlessly with WWX17’s commitment to building infrastructure that uplifts underserved communities with precision, care, and accountability.

 Since 2010, Brian has paired his passion for equity with a deep dedication to service—designing systems that foster resilience, restore dignity, and create pathways of opportunity.
 His leadership is both rigorous and relational, reflecting the WWX17 Blueprint: Justice, Love, and Legacy.

-Brian’s role is more than advisory—it’s architectural.
+Brian’s role is more than advisory—it is architectural.
 He helps ensure that WWX17 remains a beacon of systemic change, equipping movements to endure and communities to rise.

 Tiffany Davis